U1F30C/plumeto/README.md

 # Plumeto

-This is a drawing application using a custom scripting language based on [LOGO](https://en.wikipedia.org/wiki/Logo_(programming_language)).
+This is a drawing application for [turtle graphics](https://en.wikipedia.org/wiki/Turtle_graphics) using a custom scripting language based on [LOGO](https://en.wikipedia.org/wiki/Logo_(programming_language)).
 Made in inspiration of a highschool project I lost the code of.

 ## Plumeto language